SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

         path: /
         pathType: ImplementationSpecific
 ```
-External requests shall be targeted to the ingress External-IP through the defined hostname (here `smf.broker1.bar.com`) at the TLS port (443) with no path required.
+External requests must be targeted to the ingress External-IP through the defined hostname (here `smf.broker1.bar.com`) at the TLS port (443) with no path required.

 ### Broker Pod additional properties